Skip to main content

 7. 7Do not submit someone else’s financial documents — if a sponsor is supporting your trip, a separate sponsorship letter and their financial documents are required in addition to your own

 OraVisa reviews every Japan visa application before submission to catch these common errors.
-Our team is familiar with the Japan Consulate Dubai’s specific requirements and how those requirements are applied in practice — which can differ subtly from what the official checklist states.
+Our team is familiar with the Consulate’s specific requirements and how they are applied in practice — which can differ subtly from what the official checklist states.
 Read our <a href="/blog/japan-visa-requirements-documents-dubai/">Japan visa requirements guide</a> for the complete document checklist.

 Get an Exact Japan Visa Cost Quote for Your Nationality